GudaPraveenKumar/python-django-basics/README.md

 # Python django basics

-Examples of basic CRUD operations using Python Django
+Examples of basic CRUD operations using Python Django and Django REST